 The park now houses the Bletchingley Tunnel built in 1841 as part of the original main line between London and Dover.
 Ventilation shafts can still be seen in the area; but most of the huts and buildings used to house the labourers at the time have mainly disappeared under the undergrowth.

-The other distinctive building in the Park is St Mark’s Church – further information will be found on our page about the Churches of Bletchingley (work in progress)
+The other distinctive building in the Park is St Mark’s Church – further information can be found on our page about the Churches of Bletchingley.

 Again , Uvedale Lambert has a huge amount of information about the Great Park including details of the owners of the farms and the local wildlife – he did live there after all!